gmpassos/org-gracilianomp-treetemplate/README.md

 Tree Template - By Graciliano M. P.
 ========

-Create templates for your projects.
+An easy way to create templates for your projects.

 ## Template Example